OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 ### Static and Shared Libraries

-static library - The code for the library functions is inserted in the program at compile time, and does not change thereafter, even if the library is updated.
+**static library** - The code for the library functions is inserted in the program at compile time, and does not change thereafter, even if the library is updated.

-shared library - The code for the library functions is loaded into the program at run time, and if the library is changed later, the running program runs with the new library modifications.
+**shared library** - The code for the library functions is loaded into the program at run time, and if the library is changed later, the running program runs with the new library modifications.

 Using shared libraries is more efficient because they can be used by many applications at once; memory usage, executable sizes, and application load time are reduced.

-Shared Libraries are also called Dynamic Link Libraries (DLLs).
+Shared Libraries are also called **Dynamic Link Libraries** (DLLs).
 Under Linux, shared libraries are (and must be) carefully versioned to avoid DLL Hell.

 `ldd` can be used to ascertain what shared libraries an executable requires.
-It shows the soname of the library and what file it actually points to.
+It shows the .so name of the library and what file it actually points to.

 `ldconfig` is generally run at boot time (but can be run anytime), and uses `/etc/ld.so.conf`, which lists the directories that will be searched for shared libraries. ldconfig must be run as root, and shared libraries should only be stored in system directories when they are stable and useful.
 The linker also first search any directories specified in the environment variable `LD_LIBRARY_PATH`, a colon separated list of directories.

-## Signals
+### Signals

-Signals are one of the oldest methods of Inter-Process Communication (IPC) and are used to notify processes about asynchronous events (or exceptions).
+Signals are one of the oldest methods of **Inter-Process Communication** (IPC) and are used to notify processes about **asynchronous events** (or exceptions).

 Signals can only be sent between processes owned by the same user or from a process owned by the superuser to any process.